Porgramming-Hero-web-course/batch-4-assignment-1-aushamim/src/blog-3.md

 - ### `in` Operator Type Guard

   The `in` operator checks for the existence of a property in an object.
-This is usefull when constraining a value to be within the limits of the existing properties of an object.
+This is useful when constraining a value to be within the limits of the existing properties of an object.

   ```ts
   interface Person {